br4sco/dae-param-est/README.md

 The parameter `K` defines the length of the noise sequence and this should surpass the length you plan to run the simulation with some small margin.
-I.e. `K✕δ > N✕Ts`, where `δ` is the sampling time of the noise generation, `N` the number of steps, and `Ts` the sampling time of the simulation respectively.
+I.e. `K✕δ > N✕Ts`, where `δ` is the sampling time of the noise generation, `N` and `Ts` is the number of steps and sampling time of the simulation, respectively.

 If you generate your own noise you need to update [src/julia/run_experiment.jl](src/julia/run_experiment.jl) to point to the